ixmatus/4330-arm9-fcc-testing/README.md

 I put the server on one device and the client on the other, started them both up, then used `autokey` for Ubuntu to write a `notify ...` message to the interactive GATT server prompt on the device running `btgatt-server`.
 That autokey script is in this repository.
-This solution successfully demonstrated the AFH.
+This solution successfully demonstrated the AFH for Bluetooth Low Energy (hopping on 2MHz channels with a channel space of 40).

 ## WiFi Test Mode
 The shell script `wifi-testmode.sh` will configure and activate the 4330 chip for the recommended United